Heritage advice

 A significant part of the Cessnock local government area (LGA) is included within the Greater Blue Mountains World Heritage Area.
 The Australian Government has to ensure that Australia’s world heritage properties are managed to protect their natural and cultural values.

-Our region has over 200 heritage items.
+Our region has over 200 heritage items and four heritage conservation areas.
 They are diverse and reflect our history and culture.
 They’ve been listed for three main reasons, including:

-They range from buildings, sandstone kerb and guttering, cemeteries, memorials, and sites associated with local coalfields.
+They range from buildings, sandstone kerb and guttering, cemeteries, memorials, and sites associated with local coalfields, to areas of townscape and natural landscape.

-The NSW State Heritage Inventory contains information on why a particular item is heritage listed.
-The inventory sheets are useful if you need to prepare a development application that affects a heritage item.
+• NSW State Heritage Inventory - contains information on why a particular item or area is heritage listed.
+The inventory sheets are useful if you need to prepare a development application that affects a heritage item or a heritage conservation area.

 In considering whether to approve a change to a heritage item, we consider: